revodavid/nothotdog/README.md

 # Not Hotdog: An application to detect images of hotdogs

-_An example of the Microsoft Custom Vision API. inspired by [Silicon Valley](https://www.youtube.com/watch?v=ACmydtFDTGs)_
+_An example of the Microsoft Custom Vision API, inspired by [Silicon Valley](https://www.youtube.com/watch?v=ACmydtFDTGs)_

-David M Smith (\@revodavid), Developer Advocate at Microsoft
+David M Smith ([\@revodavid](https://twitter.com/revodavid)), Developer Advocate at Microsoft

 ## Requirements